 Berchtesgaden / Obersalzberg Notes & Updates

 Note: Since the U.S. Army returned its recreational facilities and control of the Obersalzberg area to the Bavarian government in 1995, many changes have taken place on the Obersalzberg.
-The following buildings and ruins have been removed by the Bavarian government: Platterhof (General Walker Hotel), residence wing of the Gutshof (Skytop Lodge), Berghof garage ruin, ruins of the SS Kaserne (basements and underground tunnels), ruins of Görings house, ruins of the Mooslahnerkopf Teehaus, Kindergarten, Modellhaus, Platterhof garage building, aintiaircraft control system tower.
+The following buildings and ruins have been removed by the Bavarian government: Platterhof (General Walker Hotel), residence wing of the Gutshof (Skytop Lodge), Berghof garage ruin, ruins of the SS Kaserne (basements and underground tunnels), ruins of Göring’s house, ruins of the Mooslahnerkopf Teehaus, Kindergarten, Modellhaus, Platterhof garage building, aintiaircraft control system tower.
 A contractor working for the Bavarian government removed most of the Göringhuegel hill and built a luxury hotel there.
-In addition to these changes on the Obersalzberg, in Berchtesgaden itself, the Berchtesgadener Hof hotel has been torn down and a remodeling of the Adolf Hitler Jugendherberge changed its period appearance considerably.
+In addition to these changes on the Obersalzberg, in Berchtesgaden itself, the Berchtesgadener Hof hotel and the Hotel Geiger have been torn down and a remodeling of the Adolf Hitler Jugendherberge changed its period appearance considerably.
 The following updates cover most of these changes in recent years.

 Obersalzberg Information Update, as of June 2002 - If you ever plan to visit the Obersalzberg sites, I'd advise you to do it soon.
 As stated above, the Platterhof is now gone, except for the side building and terraces.
 The site is to be leveled off and turned into a parking lot.
 The contractor for the Bavarian government is in the process of tearing out all remaining ruins of the SS-Kaserne, Kindergarten, and Modellhaus/Film Archiv.
 The Hintereck cafe/kiosk will be removed, and the Kehlsteinhaus (Eagle's Nest) bus ticket building moved to the site of the Platterhof garage.
-A modern hotel is to be built on the former Göringhügel hill, overlooking the site of Landhaus Göring (the location was staked out in 2001, and excavation began in 2002 - construction of this hotel may entail removal of the greenhouse ruins and observation tower, as well as radically changing the local landscape and views).
+A modern hotel is to be built on the former Göringhügel hill, overlooking the site of Landhaus Göring (the location was staked out in 2001, and excavation began in 2002 - construction of this hotel may entail removal of the greenhouse ruins and ventilation tower with antenna bases, as well as radically changing the local landscape and views).
 It is expected that the Berghof site will be covered and replanted, and even the Gutshof and Koksbunker may be removed.
-A few years from now, little may remain except the Hotel Zum Türken and ruined piles of rubble out in the woods.
+A few years from now, little may remain except the Hotel zum Türken and ruined piles of rubble out in the woods.

 July 2002 Update -- The Obersalzberg is now changing rapidly ... the removal of the SS-Kaserne ruins, which went somewhat slowly for over a year, is now almost complete.
 Within the past month, most of the former Eckerbichl / Hitler-Höhe / Göringhügel hill has been removed.
 This was the high hill beside the Hintereck parking area, overlooking the Obersalzberg ... the historic site where the 3rd U.S. Infantry Division raised the Stars and Stripes on 5 May 1945 ... it is now gone, soon (apparently) to be replaced by a huge glass and steel "luxury hotel."